canfar/openstack-sandbox/doc/CANFAR_Services_OpenStack.md

-# CANFAR (vmod+proc) services with OpenStack
+# CANFAR VMOD and PROC equivalent services with OpenStack

-This document explores the implementation CANFAR vmod and proc services with OpenStack using VMs modified to run in the KVM hypervisor (https://github.com/canfar/openstack-sandbox/blob/master/doc/CANFAR2OpenStack.md).
-The test environment for this work is the Cybera Rapid Access Cloud (https://github.com/canfar/openstack-sandbox/blob/master/doc/initial_tests.md#cybera-test-environment).
+This document explores the implementation CANFAR VMOD and proc services with OpenStack, using VMs from CANFAR users, modified to run in the KVM hypervisor.
+The migration [document](https://github.com/canfar/openstack-sandbox/blob/master/doc/CANFAR2OpenStack.md) might be of interest as well.
+The test environment for this work is the [Cybera Rapid Access Cloud](https://github.com/canfar/openstack-sandbox/blob/master/doc/initial_tests.md#cybera-test-environment).

 Features that are required to implement CANFAR services include: